Exploring how SpatialOS can be used to build a realistic simulation of the internet in order to identify weak spots, and figure out how to protect it.

 With a detailed simulation of the internet, we could begin to prepare for cyber attacks before they happen, understanding the vulnerabilities and the cascading effects of various interventions better.
 This will enable businesses, institutions and even countries to become more resilient in an age of exponential vulnerability online.

 But the possibilities don’t end there.
 This model is available for developers to integrate with their existing models today.
 In fact, in the past week, we ourselves have begun to integrate this model with an ongoing project to model the infrastructure of entire cities.
 Using our platform, this was as simple as importing the internet simulation code into the city simulation project and setting up the physical locations of the networks correctly.

 Being able to combine orthogonal simulations in this way will enable organisations to understand how the internet relates to other complex systems: cities, infrastructure, energy, economies.
 You could, for example, model a national power infrastructure network to comprehend not just its potential vulnerabilities but the impact it could have on a new transport network or the economy.

 “We left Improbable at the end of the week wanting more, seeing numerous applications for this technology across our estate, and energised by the people and culture of a team on the edge of a new paradigm in cloud computing at scale.”

-For more blog posts on our technology, check out our games blog.
+To find out more about our technology, check out our blog.